qgis/QGIS-Documentation/source/docs/training_manual/rasters/data_manipulation.rst

 Reprojecting rasters
 ...............................................................................

-* Click on the menu item :menuselection:`Raster --> Projections --> Warp
+Click on the menu item :menuselection:`GDAL --> Raster projections --> Warp (reproject)`.
-  (Reproject)`.

-Note that this tool features a handy batch option for reprojecting the contents of whole directories.
-You can also reproject virtual rasters (catalogs), as well as enabling a multithreaded processing mode.
+You can also reproject virtual rasters (catalogs), as well as enabling a multithreaded processing mode and many other options are available.

 .. image:: img/warp_rasters.png
    :align: center